bobobo-git/inno-thinyldap-phonebook-enhancement/README.md

-# phonebook-enhancement for a the [inno-thinyldap provided by a-schild](https://github.com/a-schild/inno-thinyldap)
+# inno-thinyldap-phonebook-enhancement for a the [inno-thinyldap provided by a-schild](https://github.com/a-schild/inno-thinyldap)

 What about an enhancement to the inno-phonebook ?